ultimate-notion/ultimate-notion/README.md

 To start this project off a lot of inspiration and code was taken from [hatch] and [notional].

+## ToDos:

+* Implement the capability to get the url from any reference
+* Implement the creation and filling of a database to make writing unit tests easier
+* Implement setting attributes

 [Notion]: https://www.notion.so/
 [hatch]: https://hatch.pypa.io/
 [pre-commit]: https://pre-commit.com/